 Basic Training requires approximately 170 hours including four overnight-weekends, and several full-day and evening classroom sessions.
 All courses are pass/fail and some trainees may need to repeat one or more additional weekends to successfully complete the series.

 Prior to submitting an application, trainees must independently obtain a First Aid/CPR/AED certification (for example AHA, ARC, or ASHII) that includes a classroom practical skills component and submit proof of certification with their application.
-This certification must be valid through April 1st, 2020.
+This certification must be valid through April 1st of the Training Season.